ssha-org/ssha_web/content/conference.md

 **Non-Member Price**- $550
 **Non-Member Student Price**- $100
 <br />

 **Visa Information:**

 For additional information regarding travel visa’s please visit the U.S. Department of State- Bureau of Consular Affairs link to attain the correct visa for your visit https://travel.state.gov/content/travel/en/us-visas.html.
 Wait times vary by point of origin.
 Please plan accordingly.

 **Visa Letters:**

-If you require a confirmation letter for your visa application, please send of proof of paid registration, your name as it appears on your passport, and your current address to:
+If you require a confirmation letter for your visa application, please send proof of paid registration, your name as it appears on your passport, and your current address to:
 <iuconfs@iu.edu>

 <u>Please DO NOT send birthdate or passport numbers.</u>